 To script or not to script?
 One only has to spend a day in the field with top sales producers to find that the answer is a resounding yes!

 Ask the top sales representative in your office if you can follow them when he or she does 10 cold calls.
 Does the approach sound virtually the same on each call?
 Of course it does!
 They may have not have done so knowingly, and it may not be written down on paper, but they have actually scripted their prospecting approach.
 They use the same script each time because it has worked so well for them in the past, they would not consider changing it.

-Now ask the top sales representative in your office if you can sit in with them when they do a few fact find interviews and presentation of offer meetings.
+Now ask the top sales representative in your office if you can sit in with them when they do a few fact find interviews.
+Do the same for the presentation of offer meetings.
 You will quickly see that they ask the same questions and they use the same language over and over again.
 Again, consciously or unconsciously, they use scripts and they use them because they work.

 Scripting is as much about planning as it is about anything else.
 In other words, you should never speak to a customer without planning what you are going to say, how you are going to say it, and why you want to say it in the first place.

-Spend a day in the field with a successful sales professional.
-Not only will you see that they use scripting successfully, but you will also see what script will work for you!
+Top producers know the real power of scripts.
+They know they work, and they close more sales when they use them.
+So spend a day in the field with a successful sales professional.
+Why?
+Because you will see that they use scripting successfully.
+More importantly, you will also see what script will work for you!

-For detailed instructions on how you can script your entire sales process, from the prospecting stage to closing the sale, check out my book, Action Plan For Sales Success.
+Need detailed instructions on how you can script your entire sales process, from the prospecting stage to closing the sale?
+Then check out my book, Action Plan For Sales Success.
 It includes many tips and techniques used by today’s top sales performers.